 III.
 Public Response and Further Actions

 Mahaska County EMA shall make all efforts to inform and educate the public what actions to take when the siren are sounded for an emergency situation.
 These actions shall include, but not be limited to, tuning into local television and radio stations for further weather information, or taking immediate shelter from the perceived danger.
 Due to the nature of the situations which require the activation of the outdoor warning system, citizens shall be encouraged not to call 911 unless in the event of an emergency due to the overwhelming number of calls received for emergency services personnel during such situations.
 The sirens WILL NOT be activated for an all-clear notification.

 All sirens will be tested at a minimum of once a month during severe weather season.
 The schedule for specific areas will be maintained on our webpage www.mahaskaready.com

-Monthly testing of the outdoor warning system will take place on the first Monday of each month.
+Monthly testing of the outdoor warning system will take place on the first Monday of each month at 2:00 P.M.
 The date and time of testing are subject to change based on current or projected weather conditions.

 Every effort will be made to test at these times, but other duties or delays may offset times as needed.

 Copyright © 2023 Mahaska County Emergency Management Agency - All Rights Reserved.